-Datura will unfold as a layered live performance alongside projected video.
-The projection features a filmed pole dance I perform as the Datura flower, while I simultaneously dance live as myself in a handmade costume composed of vintage tulle, repurposed fabrics, and a 1930s dress.
+The next piece, Datura, will unfold as a layered live performance alongside projected video.
+The projection will feature a recording of me as the Datura flower shapeshifting into various characters: a joker, Mickey Mouse, Eye, and Lips on a pole.
+During the live dance performance, the projection will play in the background while I will perform as myself in a handmade costume composed of vintage tulle, repurposed fabrics, and a 1930s dress.
 These materials carry histories of labor, femininity, and care; their fragility and endurance shape the movement vocabulary, and influence how my body vacillates between tension and release.
 The performance will be set to an original score created in collaboration with sound artist Demetrius Antuna, recorded specifically for this work.

 This series began in the aftermath of my husband’s death and continues to investigate how the body processes grief through ritual, imagination, and transformation.
-The work is rooted in personal experience and offers audiences a reflection on the cyclical nature of death and renewal.
+Materials are selected with their histories in mind: vintage clothing and repurposed fabrics, my wedding veil (used in Morning Glory), and dried flowers, to name a few.
+The work is guided by personal experience and offers audiences a reflection on the cyclical nature of death and renewal.

 Through Datura, I aim to create a visually intimate and emotionally resonant performance that transforms private vision into shared experience—inviting audiences into a space where grief, vulnerability, and regeneration coexist.
 I invite audiences to share in an exploration of healing, transformation, and the delicate balance between vulnerability and resilience.